Table of Contents

 Supervisors formally evaluate students at least once a year.
 Evaluations develop a better understanding of areas of strength and where improvement is needed for student employees.
 Increased skills enable students to become eligible for additional responsibilities or promotions and are transferable beyond the Macalester community to future employment opportunities.
 Performance appraisal forms are available on the Student Employment website.

-When complete, send a copy of each appraisal to the Student Employment Program Coordinator.
+When complete, send a copy of each appraisal to Student Employment.
 Supervisors are encouraged to save a copy of each student’s appraisal for their own file, and to give the student a copy of the appraisal, as well.

 Students will be evaluated using the following criteria: